achillesn/smart-cedar/_posts/Songs/2020-04-03-waiting-for-the-dawn.md

 Mine are the dreams
 Mine are the images
 That keep strolling like a blind dizziness.
-The brain is a cell
+The brain is a prison
 Thoughts without sense tie me well
 Like a lamb to be slaughtered
 Waiting for the dawn to come